wanyuac/BINF_toolkit/README.md

 * --mincontigsize: the minimum contig size, default = 200 in accordance with NCBI's regulation
 * --prefix: the prefix of output filenames, default = 'seq'
 * --modifiers: the filename of the modifier file, default = 'modifiers.txt'

+### <a name="gbk2tsv"></a>gbk2tsv.py
+This script converts one or multiple GenBank files into tab-delimited feature tables (plain text), which can be imported to Excel or R afterwards.

 ### <a name="gc"></a>gc.py